Banking & Money

 ATMs vs. Traveller's Checks

-It's exceedingly difficult to land a paying job during your semester overseas.
+It's very difficult to land a paying job during your semester overseas.
 There are a number of road blocks to actually getting a job, including taxes and the fact that you have a student visa.
 With that in mind, be sure to save up a solid chunk of change so you can enjoy your time overseas to the fullest.

 Spots are limited!